adobe-type-tools/afdko/docs/MakeOTFUserGuide.md

   * **`features.fea`** – a text file which provides the definitions for the OpenType layout feature rules, and specifies values for some of the OpenType table fields that will override the default values calculated by `makeotf`.

   * **`FontMenuNameDB`** – a suffix-less text file which provides menu names for the font family, and is used for establishing inter-font relationships (style linking).
-As such, fhe FMNDB is usually found in the root folder of a font family (and will be found there by `makeotf`).
+As such, the FMNDB is usually found in the root folder of a font family (and will be found there by `makeotf`).

   * **`GlyphOrderAndAliasDB`** - a suffix-less, spreadsheet-like text file which establishes the glyph order of the font.
 The GOADB file has two to three tab-separated columns per glyph name: final name, friendly name, Unicode override.
 Further purposes of the GlyphOrderAndAliasDB file are: